 On August 1, 2019, the Company signed an agreement with Zimtu Capital Corp. ("Zimtu"), a related party (see Note 9), whereby the Company can earn a 100% interest in and to the Silver Lime Property, in British Columbia by issuing 1,000,000 common shares (issued) of the Company.
+Subsequent to the purchase, the Company acquired additional claims that combine the Blue Property and the Silver Lime Property into one contiguous property and the Silver Lime Property is now considered part of the Company's Blue Property.
 Zimtu will retain a 2% Net Smelter Return (NSR) royalty.
 The Company has the right to buy back 1% of the NSR within 5 years of the agreement by paying \$1,000,000.
+On January 7, 2022, the Company and Zimtu signed an agreement to remove the 2% NSR royalty from the original and amended agreements.